5G-MAG/rt-common-shared/README.md

 Information on MBMS Service Announcement formats can be found [here](https://5g-mag.github.io/Getting-Started/pages/lte-based-5g-broadcast/rt-common-shared/MBMS-service-announcement-files.html).

-### Simple Express Server

-Includes a simple HTTP server based on express.js that can be used to statically host files.

-More information can be found in the corresponding [subfolder](simple-express-server/README.md).

 ### Open5GS Tools

 Includes scripts related to the OpenAPI generator.